openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>UI - The UI uses relative links and does not contain the schema, hostname, and port.
+   <td>UI (if applicable) - The UI uses relative links and does not contain the schema, hostname, and port.
 Alternatively an absolute link can be used, in which case the service must translate the link to the form that goes through the Gateway that is based on the X-Forwarded-* Headers</td>
  </tr>
  </table>